scrapy/scrapy/docs/topics/downloader-middleware.rst

 Writing your own downloader middleware
 ======================================

-Each middleware component is a Python class that defines one or more of the following methods:
+Each downloader middleware is a Python class that defines one or more of the methods defined below.

+The main entry point is the ``from_crawler`` class method, which receives a :class:`~scrapy.crawler.Crawler` instance.
+The :class:`~scrapy.crawler.Crawler` object gives you access, for example, to the :ref:`settings <topics-settings>`.

 .. module:: scrapy.downloadermiddlewares